KNCal/StreamRedisNode2/README.md

 This is a demo built using the demo from the RedisConf18 keynote written by Kyle Davis and shows how to use Redis Stream using NodeJS.

+Twitter Developer Credentials are needed to run this app.
+For information on getting credentials, go to https://developer.twitter.com/en/apply-for-access.html

+The app stops reading after 100 tweets.
+Timeout logic can be added for cases when there are less than 100 tweets.

 This is a technology demo, not a reference architecture nor an example of best practices.
 While it might be possible to create a usable production system out of the ideas presented, it is not hardened in any way.